abarrak/linux-sysops-handbook/README.md

 $ df -H
 $ du -H /home/abdullah
 ```

+The `lsof` command lists all active proccess using the block device.

 The permenant mounting process rely on `/etc/fstab` file to determine devices to mount on the boot time.